LBHackney-IT/evidence-api/README.md

 To modify the database schema:

-_Prerequsite: Make sure you have your database running—something like `docker-compose up -d dev-database`_
+_Prerequsite: Make sure you have your local database running by running `make start-local`_

 1. Create or edit the `entity` files corresponding to the models you want to modify
 2. Run `bin/dotnet ef --project EvidenceApi migrations add NameOfMigration`  substituting the name of the migration